drshahizan/special-topic-data-engineering/project/proposal/MichelinStar/Proposal_MichelinStar.md

    - TensorFlow: TensorFlow is an open-source machine learning framework developed by Google.
 It has a large community of developers and supports a wide range of machine learning tasks, including heart disease prediction.

    - Scikit-learn: Scikit-learn is a popular machine learning library in Python, and has several algorithms for classification tasks.
 It is easy to use and has good documentation.

+   - Visual Studio Code: Make collaboration with teammates and upload the code to Github by syncing them together.
+It is easy to track teammates progress and work together.

 - Other expenses